 Investing in one of Philadelphia’s largest and underserved communities.

 “The New Market West venture is the biggest turning point in our 65-year history,” said Jeff Wilush, president and CEO of Horizon House.
 “Our decision to strengthen our long-standing commitment to the West Philadelphia community would simply not have been possible without the personal and financial support of Fulton Bank.
 Their confidence and support in Horizon House enabled us to successfully and positively transform from our past into our future, while bringing lasting change and growth to one of Philadelphia’s largest, underserved communities.”

-Construction is still underway for New Market West, with plans to open in mid-2020.
+Horizon House successfully opened the doors to their new center on November 20, 2020.
 The creative and innovative partnership between Fulton and Horizon House is just beginning.

 About Horizon House

 Since its founding in 1952 as a support group for former mental health patients, Horizon House has been committed to helping individuals live a fulfilling life in the community.
 Through the years, Horizon House has responded to the needs of individuals by broadening its scope of programs and services for adults with behavioral health needs, individuals with intellectual and developmental disabilities, and the homeless.
 Today, Horizon House serves more than 5,000 adults annually in Pennsylvania and Delaware.

 Customer Success Story